andrealommen/PHY104/git.md

 permalink: /git/
 ---

-For each of the 5 lab assignments you will need to do the following steps:

-* Clone the repository to your computer.
-* Modify the files and commit changes to complete your solution.
-* Push/sync the changes up to GitHub.

-That probably all looks like hogwash to you at the moment, because it's early in the semester.
-Here are more explicit instructions.

 (These instructions don't work yet for submitting your work, but they will get you the first lab, so you can start working on it!)

 Go to [https://github.com/INTRO104] and click on the lab you want to start, e.g. lab1.
+(I don't think you have to have a git account - I tested that.)

 Click "clone or download", a green button over on the right.
 You'll see a box with a URL in it, e.g. https://github.com/INTRO104/lab1.git.
 Copy that.

+Right click on that URL and then choose "copy" from the pop-up list.

 * On the home screen of your Jupyter hub account you have an option on the top right for "new" -> "terminal."
 That will open up a terminal window on the hub.
-* clone the repository

 > git \<paste the name of the repository that you found by going to the link at the top of this document\>, e.g. git https://github.com/INTRO104/lab1.git

+To paste you can either right click and choose paste or type ctrl-v.
+Let me know if you need help.
+These instructions work in H204, but they may not work at home.

 * Go back to the home screen of your Jupyter hub, and you should see a new directory with the same name as the repository (i.e. "lab1").
 Click on that directory and then open up the file you downloaded, i.e. click